liberation-data/drivine/README.md

 [AppsQuick.ly](https://appsquick.ly).
 Typhoon is included in thousands of iOS apps including Audible.com, AMEX, Etihad Airlines, Singapore Airlines and others, so you're in good hands.

-The ideas behind this library were developed while developing graph-powered applications for my clients, some of which serve hundres/thousands of thransactions per second.
-And also through experience as a past committer to the [Spring Framework](https://spring.io/) including on [Spring Data Neo4j](https://spring.io/projects/spring-data-neo4j).
+The ideas behind this library were developed while developing graph-powered applications like <a href="https://apps.apple.com/us/app/vampr/id1069819177">Vampr</a>, which serve hundres/thousands of thransactions per second.
+I wanted to demonstrate how to use clean architecture patterns, and tools that remove boiler-plate, without sacrificing performance.
+I was informed in this tasks through experience as a past committer to the [Spring Framework](https://spring.io/) including on [Spring Data Neo4j](https://spring.io/projects/spring-data-neo4j), and more iportantly, through discussion and debate with colleagues.
+Especially among those with experience applying mapping frameworks on applications that needed to exhibit high performance.
+I believe that Drivine strikes an excellent balance in this regard.
+Let me know what you think.

 ## Feedback